Visiting restrictions and how to keep in touch with patients

 To help protect patients and staff from Coronavirus (Covid-19), we have restricted visitors to our hospitals since March 2020.

-We have this week (Monday 20 July) made some changes to our guidelines for visitors, and these are set out in detail below.
+On Wednesday, 23 December, we updated our rules for visitors, and these are set out in detail below.

 Paediatric/Neonatal Unit/Paediatric Intensive Care Unit

-Paediatric patients are allowed one parent or carer.
+Paediatric patients are allowed one parent or carer at all times.

-End-of-life patients on our Intensive Care Units are allowed up to two visitors a day.
+End-of-life patients on our Intensive Care Units are allowed up to two visitors a day, although restrictions apply (see below for more information).

 End-of-life patients on a ward are allowed up to two visitors per day.
 Children under 12 who are visiting a dying parent are permitted access provided the ward sister is in agreement.
-Visits will be by appointment only, and the names of visitors clearly documented by staff for infection control purposes.
+Visits will be by appointment only, and the names of visitors will need to be clearly documented by staff for infection prevention and control purposes.

 Patients with specific care needs